roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 09.2Page 6

+===

- 09.2Page 6 ****** The Hard Body's Continuing Education Ch.
-09.2 ****** bydlsloan© "Oh, you're amazing.
+"Oh, you're amazing.
 Absolutely amazing," Wes said.
 "Um, look, I know you've had a really long day, so if you don't want to do anything, you know, I'll understand.
 I can take a rain check."

  "That's sweet," Cori said.
 "But there's this cute little park on the way to my house with a parking lot hidden by a lot of trees.
 I always wanted to park there and fuck in the back of a car.
 I was sorta hoping you'd be the one I could do that with today."